rtomrud/tagtoname/README.md

   -s, --separator=SEPARATOR  Split tags with SEPARATOR;
                              defaults to -s-
   -t, --tag=TAG              Append TAG(s) to the new name;
-                             defaults to -t ARTIST -t artist -t TITLE -t title --help                     Show help
+                             defaults to -t artist -t title --help                     Show help
   --version                  Output the version number

-For example, by default a file with the "mp3" ext, the ARTIST tag "Beethoven", and the TITLE tag "Ode to Joy" is renamed to "beethoven-ode-to-joy.mp3".
+For example, by default a file with the "mp3" ext, the artist tag "Beethoven", and the title tag "Ode to Joy" is renamed to "beethoven-ode-to-joy.mp3".
 ```

+See [the list of supported tags](https://github.com/Borewit/music-metadata/blob/v6.4.0/doc/common_metadata.md#common-metadata) (the `-t` option accepts any value from the "Common tag" column).

 ### Examples